vitelabs/vite-wiki/docs/tutorial/contract/dapp.md

     - Once enabled, transactions can be auto-signed

 :::tip Recommended
-Vite Connect is the remote signing solution recommended for most DApps that will not be integrated into Vite Wallet.
+Vite Connect is the general remote signing solution for all DApps that will not be integrated into Vite Wallet.
 :::
 Let's see a piece of code that defines how Vite Connect should be setup in Javascript client.
 ```javascript